Generic Name: tofacitinib (TOE fa SYE ti nib)

 Medically reviewed by P. Thornton, DipPharm Last updated on Sep 6, 2019.

 What is Xeljanz?

-Xeljanz (tofacitinib) works by blocking certain enzymes in the body that affect immune system function.
+Xeljanz (tofacitinib) blocks the activity of certain enzymes in the body that affect immune system function.

 You should not use Xeljanz if you have a serious infection.
 Before you start treatment, your doctor may perform tests to make sure you do not have an infection.

 Tofacitinib affects your immune system.
 You may get infections more easily, even serious or fatal infections.
 Call your doctor if you have a fever, chills, aches, tiredness, cough, trouble breathing, skin sores, diarrhea, weight loss, or burning when you urinate.